2023 SEO Statistics: Local, Content, Linkbuilding, Etc.

 - The average Google voice search result receives around 44 tweets and 1,199 Facebook shares

-- The average page that results in Google voice search contains around 212 words
+- The average page that results in a Google voice search contains around 212 words

 - Mobile voice searches are 3 times more likely to be for something local when compared to text searches